hashgraph/hedera-nft-sdk/README.md

 ## Convert CSV To Metadata Objects

-The `convertCSVToMetadataObjects` function is designed to transform CSV files into an array of metadata objects compliant with the NFT metadata structure defined in the Token Metadata JSON Schema V2 standard.
+The `convertCSVToMetadataObjects` function is designed to transform CSV files into an array of metadata objects compliant with the NFT metadata structure defined in the token metadata schema.
 This utility function facilitates the conversion of bulk NFT data stored in CSV format into a structured JSON format that can be directly utilized for NFT minting or further processing within the NFT ecosystem.

 ### Usage